(A) Replacement housing payment for ninety-day homeowner-occupants.

 (b) Base monthly rental for displacement dwelling: the base monthly rental for the displacement dwelling is the lesser of:

-(ii) Thirty per cent of the displaced person's average monthly gross household income if the amount is classified as "low income" by the U.S. department of housing and urban development's annual survey of income limits for the public housing and section eight programs four .
-The base monthly rental shall be established solely on the criteria in paragraph (B)(2)(b)(i) of this rule for persons with income exceeding the survey's "low income" limits, for persons refusing to provide appropriate evidence of income, and for persons who are dependents.
+(ii) Thirty per cent of the displaced person's average monthly gross household income if the amount is classified as "low income" by the U.S. department of housing and urban development's annual survey of income limits for the public housing.
+The base monthly rental shall be established solely on the criteria in paragraph (B)(2)(b)(i) of this rule for persons with income exceeding the survey's "low income" limits, for homeowner-occupants, for persons refusing to provide appropriate evidence of income, and for persons who are dependents.
 A full time student or resident of an institution may be assumed to be a dependent, unless the person demonstrates otherwise; or,

 (iii) The total of the amounts designated for shelter and utilities if the displaced person is receiving a welfare assistance payment from a program that designates the amounts for shelter and utilities.

-(a) Amount of payment: an eligible displaced person who purchases a replacement dwelling is entitled to a downpayment assistance payment in the amount the person would receive under paragraph (B)(2) of this rule if the person rented a comparable replacement dwelling.
-The minimum payment under this rule shall be five thousand two hundred fifty dollars.
-However, the payment to a displaced homeowner shall not exceed the amount the owner would receive under paragraph (A)(2) of this rule, if he or she met the one hundred eighty-day occupancy requirement.
-A displaced person eligible to receive a payment as a one hundred eighty-day owner-occupant is not eligible for this payment.
+(a) Amount of payment: an eligible displaced tenant who purchases a replacement dwelling is entitled to a downpayment assistance payment in the amount the person would receive under paragraph (B)(2) of this rule if the person rented a comparable replacement dwelling.
+The minimum payment under this rule shall be seven thousand two hundred dollars.
+A displaced person eligible to receive a payment as a ninety-day owner-occupant is not eligible for this payment.

 (b) Application of payment: the full amount of the replacement housing payment for downpayment assistance must be applied to the purchase price of the replacement dwelling and related incidental expenses.